mathe1/WhatsAppOnlineTracker/README.md

 - v1.9: detect sticker; If you set a fav contacts, you may switch to other but looging only your fav!
 - v1.11: log a keepAlive-ping, so you check that browser is working correct, if no ping after defined period, the browser could be crashed or anything is wrong with the PC...
 - v1.12: NEW: monitoring Instagram-Online status too.
 NEW: log the recalled messages of your friend (only the last message; not checked but theoretically it should work ;-) ).
+- v1.20: Updated the ClassNames; New function: logging when somebody posted a new status, and when you viewed it.
+Maybe interesting?
 - It displays also in the right edge of the chat header some information:

 While contact is online: